The Delaware Liberty Bell replica

 What was I going to do with my life?

-Beaten, but not broken, I vowed if I ever got another chance to live out a rock song — whether it be walking through Bedford Stey alone, or observing a bustle in my hedgerow — I wouldn’t blow the opportunity.
+Beaten, but not broken, I vowed if I ever got another chance to live out a rock song — whether it be walking through Bedford Stey alone, kissing a sunset pig, or observing a bustle in my hedgerow — I wouldn’t blow the opportunity.

 Dawn: Do you know what’s in Delaware?